AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 **Rootmap**

-If your authors work with a specific root map, then you can browse to and select that rootmap here.
+If your Authors work with a specific root map, then you can browse to and select that rootmap here.
 Note that you can define the rootmap only for a folder-level profile.